Rob Hoynes, ChFC®,

 Rob holds a B.S. from West Point, a M.S.B.A from Boston University, the ChFC® designation, the series 7 & series 66 registrations through LPL Financial and Life & Health Insurance Licenses.

-Rob currently resides in Cheshire, Ct with his wife of over 30 years and thier 4 children.
+Rob currently resides in Cheshire, Ct with his wife of over 30 years and their 4 children.

 Newsletters